GSA/open-gsa-redesign/_apidocs/exclusions-api.md

 ## Getting Started

+**IMPORTANT**: There will be a period from early 2021 through the integration of SAM.gov into Beta.SAM.gov where Alpha and Beta functionality of the APIs will not be in sync.
+During this time, we recommend you primarily test the functionality of the APIs in Alpha.
+Please pay close attention to the parameter and schema "Description" and "Applicable Version" columns as all differences are noted there.
+Some of the key differences between Alpha and Beta API functionality are highlighted here:
+* Some minor schema differences between V2 API in Alpha vs Beta
+* New parameters/parameter functionality differences

 Exclusions API can be accessed from Beta or Alpha via the following version 1 and version 2 endpoints:
 * Beta Version 1: https://api.sam.gov/entity-information/v1/exclusions?api_key=< value >
 * Beta Version 2: Coming Soon